ggrandes/log4j2-simplejson/README.md

 #### SimpleJSONPatternConverter for core PatternLayout

-The conversions that are provided with Log4j are:
+The conversions that are provided with SimpleJSON are:

 | Conversion Pattern  | Description |
 | :------------------ | :---------- |